fossas/fossa-cli/docs/references/experimental/container/podman.md

 DOCKER_HOST='unix:///Users/fossa/.local/share/containers/podman/machine/podman-machine-default/podman.sock' fossa container analyze --experimental-scanner
 ```

 Likewise, if you are using `podman-remote`, you should be able to use generate unix socket, and use it with `fossa-cli`.
-Refer to documentation belows for more details.
+Refer to documentation below for more details.

 Refer to documentation here:
 - https://podman.io/blogs/2020/07/01/rest-versioning.html